 The timetable allows the plan to start with basic elements and evolve according to the observed behavior of the student.
 Over time, the instructor can provide a higher level of both stability and flexibility, according to their expertise.

-Starting a Momentum Learning practice in Moodle
+Starting a Momentum Learning practice: A Moodle example

 There is still an articulate technological toolkit missing for Momentum Learning, both in Moodle and LMS as a whole.
 However, here’s a short list of plugins you can try out under a Momentum Learning approach: